 Political Science (POLS) majors who are double majors in Sociology or Psychology may satisfy this requirement through the successful completion of SOCI 3030 Intro To Research Design (3 c.h.), PSYC 3090 Univariate I & Lab (4 c.h.).
 Equivalent courses from other departments or schools may also satisfy this requirement for any student majoring in Political Science, as determined by the Department Chair or Undergraduate Studies Director.

-No more than four of these courses can be in any single subfield (POLA, POLC, POLI, or POLT).
+No more than four of these courses can be in any single subfield (POLA, POLC, POLI, POLT, or PSDV).

 For all major tracks (POLS, POLI, & PSDV),students must have successfully completed POLS 2010 Scope/Methods Poli Sci (3 c.h.) and the correlating introductory course in order to enroll in any course above the 3000-level.
 For example, students must complete POLA 2100 American Government (3 c.h.) in order to enroll in POLA 4000 or 6000-level courses.
 Faculty may choose to add other pre-requisites to any course and are encouraged to do so in any case in which they feel that doing so would improve student preparation for and performance in their own courses.
 Non-major juniors and seniors may enroll in courses at the 4000-level or above with the consent of the instructor.
 The Political Science department enforces all pre-requisites.
 Students must have successfully completed a pre-requisite the semester before registering for any class.
 The department reserves the right to drop students who are missing the pre-requisite from the course without notice.